They Live: Development

-The idea for They Live came from a short story called "Eight O'Clock in the Morning" by Ray Nelson, originally published in The Magazine of Fantasy & Science Fiction in November 1963, involving an alien invasion in the tradition of Invasion of the Body Snatchers, which Nelson, along with artist Bill Wray, adapted into a story called "Nada" published in the Alien Encounters comics anthology in April 1986.
+The idea for They Live came from a short story called "Eight O'Clock in the Morning" by Ray Nelson, originally published in The Magazine of Fantasy & Science Fiction in November 1963, involving a protagonist, George Nada, and an alien invasion in the tradition of Invasion of the Body Snatchers, which Nelson, along with artist Bill Wray, adapted into a story called "Nada" published in the Alien Encounters comics anthology in April 1986.
 John Carpenter describes Nelson's story as "... a D.O.A.-type of story, in which a man is put in a trance by a stage hypnotist.
 When he awakens, he realizes that the entire human race has been hypnotized, and that alien creatures are controlling humanity.
 He has only until eight o'clock in the morning to solve the problem."
 Carpenter acquired the film rights to both the comic book and short story and wrote the screenplay, using Nelson's story as a basis for the film's structure.

 Because the screenplay was the product of so many sources—a short story, a comic book, and input from cast and crew—Carpenter decided to use the pseudonym "Frank Armitage", an allusion to one of the filmmaker's favorite writers, H. P. Lovecraft (Henry Armitage is a character in Lovecraft's The Dunwich Horror).
 Carpenter has always felt a close kinship with Lovecraft's worldview, and according to the director "Lovecraft wrote about the hidden world, the 'world underneath'.
 His stories were about gods who are repressed, who were once on Earth and are now coming back.
 The world underneath has a great deal to do with They Live."

 Casting

-For the role of Nada, the filmmaker cast professional wrestler Roddy Piper, whom he had met at WrestleMania III earlier in 1987.
+For the role of Nada, Kurt Russell was the first choice, but he was involved in the movie Tequila Sunrise of the same year.
+The filmmaker cast professional wrestler Roddy Piper, whom he had met at WrestleMania III earlier in 1987.
 For Carpenter, it was an easy choice: "Unlike most Hollywood actors, Roddy has life written all over him."
 Carpenter was impressed with Keith David's performance in The Thing and needed someone "who wouldn't be a traditional sidekick but could hold his own."
-To this end, Carpenter wrote the role of Frank specifically for Keith David.
+To this end, Carpenter wrote the role of Frank specifically for David.